2020–21 Kansas Jayhawks men's basketball team: Season notes

 On November 30, 2020, the Jayhawks were ranked in the AP poll for the 223rd consecutive week, breaking UCLA's record of 222 from 1966 to 1980.
 They had been ranked in every weekly AP poll since February 3, 2009.
 The Jayhawks went on an eight-game winning streak after losing their season opener.
 Following road losses to Oklahoma State, Baylor, and Oklahoma, the Jayhawks lost 3 straight games for the first time since the 2012–13 season and only the third time under Self.
 The streak is only the 9th losing streak of any length under Self.
 In total they lost five of seven games, which lead to them unranked being in the AP poll released on February 8, 2021, ending their ranked streak at 231.
 After going 3–0 in games that week, they would re-enter the rankings at 23 on February 15, 2021.
 The Jayhawks were swept by Texas, which was only the 2nd time under Self they were swept in the regular season.
 They finished 12–6 in Big 12 play, which gave them a 2nd-place finish in the conference.
 It is the 21st consecutive season the Jayhawks finished in the top three of the Big 12.
 Additionally, each year of the Big 12's 25 years of existence, Kansas has finished in the top five of the conference.
 They were selected to the NCAA tournament, their NCAA record extending 31st consecutive tournament, as a 3 seed.
-The Jayhawks would lose in the second round to USC 51–85, their worst defeat in the NCAA Tournament and their 3rd worst defeat overall in program history.
+The Jayhawks would lose in the second round to USC 85–51, their worst defeat in the NCAA Tournament and their 3rd worst defeat overall in program history.
 The loss was also the Jayhawks lowest points scored in the NCAA Tournament since the shot clock was introduced in the 1985–86 season.
-The Jayhawks also ended their streak of 15 consecutive seasons with 25 or more wins, additionally, their 21 wins was the teams lowest win total since the 1988-89 season.
+The Jayhawks also ended their streak of 15 consecutive seasons with 25 or more wins, additionally, their 21 wins was the team's lowest win total since the 1988-89 season.
 However, both win totals were due in part to the Jayhawks playing fewer non-conference games than normal due to the COVID-19 pandemic.